copyrite/LwotcMinimalText/XComGame.md

 ## Ghost Grenade
 Throw a specialized smoke grenade to conceal a squad member in line of sight.
 * Does not use grenade targeting and only conceals a single unit.
-* Produces a smoke cloud centered at the target. +20 Defense to units in Ghost Grenade smoke.
+* Produces a smoke cloud centered at the target. +20 defense to units in Ghost Grenade smoke.
 * {% AP1 ET %}
 * {% CHARGES %}
 * Cannot be used while concealed.